Logotype for Ampol Ltd

 Outlook and guidance

-• Net capex for 2024 expected at AUD 600 million, skewed to the second half, including the Lytton Ultra Low Sulfur Fuels Project and refinery turnaround.
+• Net capex for 2024 expected at AUD 600 million, including the Ultra Low Sulfur Fuels Project and highway site investments, with commissioning in 2H 2025.

 • Capex in 2025 anticipated to remain elevated before normalizing to AUD 400-450 million from 2026.

-• Lytton refinery production expected to normalize by end of August after Turnaround and Inspection.
+• Lytton refinery Turnaround and Inspection commenced in July, with production expected to normalize by end of August.

-• Fuels & Infrastructure Australia projected to maintain strong fuel sales, annualizing over 15 billion litres, driven by robust diesel demand.
+• Fuels & Infrastructure Australia projected to maintain strong fuel sales, annualizing over 15 billion liters, driven by robust diesel demand.

 Partial view of Summaries dataset, powered by Quartr API